Carath\'eodory boundary extensions for generalized quasiregular mappings: Abstract

 \section{Abstract}

 The manuscript is devoted to the boundary behavior of mappings with bounded and finite distortion, which has been actively studied recently.
-We consider mappings of domains of the Euclidean space that satisfy the inverse Poletsky inequality with an integrable majorant, are open, and discrete.
-Assume that the image of the boundary of the original domain is finitely connected relative to the mapped domain, and the preimage of the boundary of the latter is nowhere a dense set.
-Then, under certain conditions on the geometry of these domains, it is proved that the specified mappings have a continuous boundary extension.
-The result is valid even in a more general form, when the majorant in the inverse Poletsky inequality is integrable over almost all concentric spheres centered at each point.
-In particular, the obtained results are valid for homeomorphisms as well as for open discrete closed mappings with the appropriate modulus condition.
+We consider mappings of domains of the Euclidean space that satisfy the inverse Poletsky inequality with an integrable majorant, are open, and discrete, and not necessarily preserve the boundary of a domain.
+Under some conditions on the geometry of these domains, it is proved that the specified mappings have a continuous boundary extension.
+The result is valid even in a more general form, when the majorant mentioned above is integrable over almost all concentric spheres centered at each point.
+We also have proved some results on equicontinuity of the family of above mappings in the closure of a domain.

 {\bf 2010 Mathematics Subject Classification: Primary 30C65; Secondary 31A15, 31B25}